Salonee2002/SRAM-16BYTES/README.md

 | Tm | 570.1ps | 649.4ps | 683.1us |
 | Ws | 296.7us | 899.5ps | 948.3ps |

 From these tables, we can see the delays are more for reading zero (0) than one (1) because the pmos we have used in sense amplifier's buffer has more strength than the nmos used in buffer.
 As we know, pmos is a pull-up device, therefore, discharging in the node of sense amplifier takes more time than reading 1.
 We can also find that delays are abnormal because the node voltage of the sense amplifier is not being stable at the 999.1mV when BL and BLB are 1.8V.
+This happens because

 **The maximum operating frequency is 50Mhz.** <br>
 In our circuit we have operated in 20Mhz.